 Since September 2014 I have been Academic Lead for Digital Humanities for the Faculty of Humanities, becoming founding Director of the University's Centre for Digital Humanities in 2018.
 I am now Scientific and Digital Lead for the John Rylands Research Institute and Library.

 Editorial Board, Modern Languages Open (Digital Modern Languages), 2019-

 Humanities and Data Science group, Alan Turing Institute, 2018-

 Worldwide Advisory Board, Virtual Humanities Lab, Brown University, 2013-

 Editorial Board, Heliotropia, 2003-05

 My teaching reflects my research interests in Italian medieval literature, the history of the book and media studies, and translation, with an emphasis on new media technologies.
 I teach on various language and cultural courses within the Italian department and wider School, including postgraduate medieval studies and book history modules, and currently offer an Italian Level 2 module on Renaissance Florence, and Level 3 module on book history approaches to Dante's Divine Comedy.

 I am currently involved in the supervision for five PhDs in the fields of comparative Dante studies, book history, Venetian print culture, early modern French philosophical thought, and digital museology.
-I have also supervised undergraduate and postgraduate dissertations in medieval studies, translation studies, popular music, and modern Italian narrative.
+I have also supervised undergraduate and postgraduate dissertations in medieval studies, translation studies, photography, popular music, and modern Italian narrative.

 I am available to supervise doctoral research in any of my areas of expertise, especially textual and media studies, Boccaccio and Italian premodern literature, and translation and media.